 This is not however where we finish with Zedekiah.

-Copyright 2013 is held by the nominated authors on this article page.
+Copyright 2017 is held by the nominated authors on this article page.

-About the KingsCalendar Publisher
+About The KingsCalendar Website

+BenDedek originally created the site to publicize his research results into the Chronology of Ancient Israel.
+Those results were published under the title: 'The King's Calendar: The Secret of Qumran.'
 Whilst there have been many attempts to solve the chronological riddle of the Bible's synchronisms of reigns of the kings of Israel and Judah and their synchronism with other Ancient Near Eastern Nations, no other research is based on a simple mathematical formula which could, if it is incorrect, be disproved easily.
 To date, no one has been able to dismiss the mathematical results of this research.

 Free to air Academic articles set forth Apologetics for and results of his discovery of an "artificial chronological scheme" running through the Bible, Josephus, the Damascus Documents of the Dead Sea Scrolls, and Seder Olam Rabbah.
+Check the Chapter Precis Page to see details of each chapter and to gain access to the Four Free to Air Chapters

 The Premise: Between the 5th and 3rd centuries BCE (but continuing down to at least 104 BCE), Sectarian redactors transcribed the legitimate 'solar year' chronological records of Israel and Judah, into an artificial form, with listed years as each comprised of 12 months of 4 weeks of 7 days, or 336 days per year, thus creating a 13th artificial year where 12 solar years existed.

 When the Synchronous Chronological Data provided in the Books of Kings and Chronicles for the Divided Kingdom Period are measured in years of 336 days, the synchronisms actually align.
-[Refer to Appendix Five to see how it synchronises the Divided Kingdom Period]
+[Refer to Appendix 5. to see how it synchronises the Divided Kingdom Period]